dentarg/auth0-blog/_posts/2017-03-29-incrementally-changing-your-database-with-java-and-flyway.markdown

 success        | boolean
 ```

-And adds to it a record identifying that the first migration occurred.
+Then Flyway adds to it a record identifying that the first migration occurred.
 For example, let's say that our script is called `V1__users.sql`.
 When Flyway syncs up the database with this script, it adds to the `schema_version` table a record like this:

 ```bash
 installed_rank | version | description | type |     script     |  checksum   | installed_by |     installed_on